xyflow/xyflow/packages/react/README.md

 This starts React Storybook on port 6006, runs the eight Cypress suites in Chrome, and stops the server afterwards.
 Chrome must be installed.
 To use the interactive runner, start `pnpm storybook:react` and run `pnpm --filter storybook-react test:e2e:open` in another terminal.

-Cypress component and utility tests remain in [`examples/react/cypress/components`](/examples/react/cypress/components/) and run with `pnpm --filter react-examples test-component`.
+Cypress component and utility tests live in [`storybook/react/cypress/components`](/storybook/react/cypress/components/) and run with `pnpm test:cypress:components`.

 ## xyflow Team